-4.1.8.
+4.1.9.
 Collection and Management of Investigation Derived Waste

 Investigation derived waste (IDW) generated during each groundwater sampling event may include purge water, decontamination water, excess sample material, and disposable sampling equipment.
-All water generated during sampling and decontamination activities will be temporarily stored in labeled 55-gallon drums until disposed in the facility's wastewater treatment system upstream of the API separator.
-All other solid waste generated during sampling activities (including sampling gloves, tubing, etc) will be disposed of with the facility's general municipal waste.
+All water generated during sampling and decontamination activities will be temporarily stored in labeled 55-gallon drums or a truck-mounted portable tank until disposed in the facility's wastewater treatment system upstream of the API separator.
+All other solid waste generated during sampling activities (including sampling gloves, tubing, etc.) will be disposed of with the facility's general municipal waste.